anthrax3/thegeeq.github.io/_posts/2018-1-22-How I coded persistently for more than 24 hours.md

 Actually, I was required to complete an assignment given to me.
 The task was to create a document containing source codes of programs asked in last 10 years of ISC Board's Examinations.
 At first I thought, that's an easy task.
-As, I would just go & search on GOOGLE & then just copy-paste from its sources.
+As, I would just go & search on Google & then just copy-paste from its sources.
 But then, one of my friend suggested him that I should write the codes on my own as it would train my skills....
 At first, I didn't took him seriously.
 But after few hours, I thought that he may be right.
 So, I decided that as I'm still a beginner to Java, I should write it my self.
 So, after approx. 2 hours from then, I begin to code.
 With my Laptop,